NexusProperty/nexus-property/memory-bank/Testing/testtask.md

 - Enhanced Edge Function test utilities with helper functions for authentication and response mocking
 - Added database queries testing with a mock database layer that simulates operations

-## Progress Update as of May 2023
+## Progress Update as of May 2025

-The testing framework implementation has made significant progress:
+All planned testing tasks have now been completed, including the additional performance testing and isolated database testing implementation:

 ### Completed
 - ✅ Vitest and React Testing Library configuration